~ BIO ~

 My life and career took a different path when I decided I was done watching my son struggle in school year after year.
 I was disappointed with the solutions schools offered.
 I wanted an explanation and solution that made sense and helped him overcome his learning struggles.

 For the following years, I became an unquenchable researcher.
 Besides teaching at school I spent a lot of my free time reading, buried deep in the internet, taking courses, and reading medical journals and research studies on all things brain and learning related.

 The outcome is what I decided to call “Eckstein Learning Solutions”.

-I quickly realized that I did not need to come up with the solution, rather than combining all the research already done into a program to use with families who need help.
-All the research has been done.
-Many researchers have already dedicated their lives to finding solutions that are successful.
-This highly valuable information did not make it past the science in medical journals to the general public.
-After putting together all the research already proven to work I am ready to share the outcome with you and provide a solution to your child’s challenges.
+I quickly realized that I did not need to come up with the solution, rather than combining all the research already done into a program to use for families who need help.
+Many researchers have already dedicated their lives to finding solutions that are successful, which I combined into one program.
+The outcome is an integrated approach to help students reach their full learning potential through a whole child learning improvement program.

-Finding the help and support he needed, getting the proper diagnosis and learning to advocate for him, is an ongoing process.
+Finding the help and support for my son, getting the proper diagnosis and learning to advocate for him, was and is an ongoing process.
 I have gained a wealth of knowledge on this journey and want to share my knowledge with other parents in similar situations.